There is a broad range of opportunities for airport operators to take advantage of.

 At the risk of sounding a little cliché, the ‘romance of travel’ has always appealed to me and made my job enjoyable.
 There is something interesting and exciting about the movement of people and culture through travel.

-Working on aviation projects enables me to not only observe the experience of travel, culture and communication, but also to think and design solutions that enhance these experiences for current and future travellers.
+Working on aviation projects enables me to not only observe the experience of travel, culture and communication, but also to think and design solutions that enhance these experiences for current and future travelers.